 Advanced Search Advanced Search Close Panel All of these words This exact phrase Any of these words Without these words Search within: CareersWhole of Government Expand All Collapse All Top 5 Most Popular FAQsApplication Process1.
 When will I get a response for my job application?
 Agencies review all job applications received and will contact shortlisted candidates for interviews.
 They will also update the application status in the process, which may take up to 8 weeks after the job application closes.
 2. How do I check my application status?
 Login to your Careers@Gov account.
 The status of your job applications will be shown on the 'Home' page.
-You may also withdraw your applications here if you changed your mind or if you have accepted another job offer.
-Please quote the reference number attached to your application if you wish to contact the agency's HR or Careers@Gov administrator with further queries.
+If you are not able to find the application, that could be because you have made more that 200 job applications.
+Please quote the position title and/or reference number attached to your application if you wish to contact the agency's HR or Careers@Gov administrator with further queries.
 3. Do I need to send in my curriculum vitae/resume/copies of my educational qualifications after submitting my online application?
 You do not need to send in any of the above documents at the point of application, unless the ministry has requested for these documents to be attached upfront.
 You will be asked to bring along your relevant documents when the ministry invites you for an interview.
 4. I am a final-year undergraduate who will be graduating soon.
 Can I submit my application for any of the on-going recruitment exercises?
 Yes, you can submit your application.
 If you are found suitable, you may be given a provisional offer of appointment.
 5. Currently I have a registered business, which does not require much involvement and I am keen to start working again.
 Would I qualify for a job in the Public Service?
 You can be considered for positions in the Public Service, as long as: Your personal activities/business do not affect or influence your performance of your official duties;There is no conflict of interest between your official duties and your personal activities/business; andYour personal activities/business will not bring the Public Service into disrepute.The ministry will make this assessment relative to the post that you are being considered for.
 You may wish to enquire directly with the ministry of your interest if you have further queries.
 If you are unable to find an answer to your query, please submit your Feedback to let us know how we can help you.